History of political parties in China

 In the history of political parties in China, the first major party in China was the Kuomintang (KMT), which moved to Taiwan in 1949.
 It was founded in the Republic of Hawaii on November 24, 1894, before being reorganized at Guangdong Province on August 25, 1912, from a union of several revolutionary groups.
-The Republic of China was founded by Kuomintang's leader Dr. Sun Yat-sen later that year.
+The Republic of China was founded by Kuomintang's leader Sun Yat-sen later that year.
 In 1921, the Chinese Communist Party (CCP) was founded by Chen Duxiu and Li Dazhao in Shanghai as a study society, and an informal political network.

 During the Chinese Civil War, the CCP's military wing, the People's Liberation Army, defeated the Kuomintang's National Revolutionary Army (later the Republic of China Army) in 1949.
-As a last resort, the Kuomintang leadership left mainland China, and moved to Taiwan.
-Since then, there have been two very different Chinese political entities, one ruling mainland China, and the other ruling Taiwan.
+The Kuomintang leadership fled mainland China, and re-established itself in Taiwan.